FaybianB/wave-portal-frontend/README.md

 ## Wave Portal Starter Project

-This is the front-end codebase that corresponds to the my-wave-portal repository.
+This is the frontend codebase that corresponds to the wave-portal-backend repository.
 This code is hosted by Repl.it web server and should be live at https://waveportal-starter-project.ugongetthisword.repl.co/.

 NOTE: Rinkeby Network